FAQ about registering

 Q How will I know if my registration is successful?

 A After completing your registration and payment, you will be sent two emails.
 The first will be a receipt of payment.
 It will contain a receipt number and your customer number.
-Please quote the customer number (which is also your candidate ID) when communicating with the HPAT - Ireland Office.
+Please quote the customer number (which is also your candidate ID) when communicating with the HPAT–Ireland Office.
 The second email will be an email confirming your registration with your personal details.
-Please check your details carefully and advise the HPAT - Ireland Office immediately by email firstname.lastname@example.org if there are any errors.
+Please check your details carefully and advise the HPAT–Ireland Office immediately by email at firstname.lastname@example.org if there are any errors.
 If you do not receive a confirmation email, this may be because you have entered your email address incorrectly, or because you have a Hotmail or Yahoo account which has blocked our emails or treated them as spam.
 To rectify this problem, please include email@example.com in your email address book.

 A No, you need to submit an application to CAO or the University of Limerick in the usual manner.
-The closing date for CAO applications is 1st of February 2019.
-To contact the CAO go to http://www.cao.ie/index.php.
+The closing date for CAO applications was 1 February 2022.
+To contact the CAO, go to http://www.cao.ie/index.php.
 For information about applications to the University of Limerick, please go to http://www.ul.ie.

-Q How do I apply for Resonable adjustments
+Q How do I apply for reasonable adjustments?

-A If you have a visual, hearing, physical or other impairment which means the standard manner in which the test is set up requires change, e.g. alternative format or additional rest breaks, you should apply for reasonable adjustments online via your account as soon as possible after registration.
-All such requests must be submitted no later than 3 February 2019 at 5.15pm GMT and be accompanied by a letter (no more than one year old) from a registered health practitioner outlining your condition and the kind of support needed.
-Applicants with dyslexia or other specific learning difficulties should accompany their statement with a copy of an appropriate educational psychologist’s report, no more than 3 years old, for consideration.
-Note: There is no possibility of special consideration being given to test results.
+A If you have a visual, hearing, physical or other impairment which means the standard manner in which the test is set up requires changes – for example, an alternative format or additional rest breaks – you should apply for reasonable adjustments online via your account as soon as possible after registration.
+All such requests must be submitted no later than 2 February 2022 at 5.15pm GMT and be accompanied by a letter (no more than one year old) from a registered health practitioner outlining your condition and the kind of support needed.
+Applicants with dyslexia or other specific learning difficulties should accompany their statement with a copy of an appropriate educational psychologist’s report no more than five years old for consideration.
+Note: there is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.

 Q Will I be penalised if I sit the test more than once?

-A No, you may sit HPAT-Ireland as many times as you wish, as long as you are a bona fide applicant each time.
+A No, you may sit HPAT–Ireland as many times as you wish, as long as you are a eligible applicant each time.